bknopp71/CS5040_HW4/metadata/cleaned_dataset/README.md

-Metadata for the cleaned silver and non-silver images includes structured information for each sample, such as class label, file path, and standardized image size (e.g., 224 × 224 pixels).
-The cleaned dataset contains 7,310 images, evenly balanced between the two classes.
-This metadata supports efficient preprocessing and training of machine learning models.
+# Cleaned and Balanced Silver Mineral Image Dataset

+## Metadata

+The dataset is fully balanced and prepared for machine learning.

+- **Total Images:** 7,310
+- **Silver Images:** 3,655
+- **Non-silver Images:** 3,655

+All images are standardized to a consistent size (e.g., 224 × 224 pixels) to ensure compatibility with machine learning models and efficient training.

+Each image includes metadata such as:
+- Class label (silver or non-silver)
+- File path
+- Image dimensions